Benefits you can expect when using our Company Incorporation Service

-LLCs are best suited for small and medium-sized businesses (SMBs) since they are the most common legal form in Vietnam, and all investors can profit from a simple business model that can be started with only one founder.
+LLCs are best suited for small and medium-sized businesses (SMBs) since they are the most common type of business in Vietnam, and all investors can profit from a simple business model that can be started with only one founder.
 Multi-member larger LLCs can have up to 50 members.
 Some features include:

-Requirements include the following: your LLC needs to be approved by the Department of Planning and Investment (you will get an IRC, otherwise known as an Investment Registration Certificate upon approval).
+Requirements include the following: your LLC needs to be approved by the Department of Planning and Investment (you will get an IRC - Investment Registration Certificate - upon approval).

 Secondly, you will also need to obtain the Enterprise Registration Certificate (ERC), also known as the Business Registration Certificate.
-The entire process often takes about 45 days.Learn More
+The entire process often takes about 45 days.Details on LLC Registration

 A representative office in Vietnam is preferable for foreigners interested in monitoring and implementing market research in the country.
 Furthermore, it allows you to gain a sales network for the parent company, before fully expanding into Vietnam.
 Features of the Representative Office:

 Requirements include the following: Due to its relatively basic structure, establishing a representative office in Vietnam might be regarded as a legally convenient operation.

-However, even with this trustworthy entity structure, the applicant must consider a few constraints, such as the parent business must have been in operation for at least one year before a representative office may be established.Learn More
+However, even with this reliable business structure, the applicant must consider a few constraints, such as the parent business must have been in operation for at least one year before a representative office may be established.Details on Representative Office Registration

 A branch office serves as an extension of its parent company.
 From your branch office in Vietnam you can conduct all your parent company’s commercial activities and make a profit without incorporating a separate legal entity.
 Features include: